art-framework/core/docs/developer/README.md

 ## Dependencies

-You only need to depend on the `net.silthus.art:art-core` maven packge and shade it into your plugin or require the admin to provide the corresponding plugin to be present.
+You only need to depend on the `net.silthus.art:art-core` or the corresponding implementation, e.g. `net.silthus.art:art-bukkit`.

 ### Gradle